 10 East Grand Avenue, Chicago, IL, 60611 Garden Room

-We will take you on a journey from early infant mental health to adulthood as we examine new innovative modalities of research and treatment to help address a myriad of comorbidities that affect those with autism.
+We took attendees on a journey from early infant mental health to adulthood, examining innovative modalities of research and treatment to help address a myriad of comorbidities that affect those with autism.

-Presenters will be providing approximately one-hour sessions.
+Presenters provided approximately one-hour sessions.
 Sessions and Information will be in a general conference style format.

-We will have a panel discussion designed to help provide an opportunity for questions and answers, and also facilitate general discussion.
-Optional Wendella Architectural Boat Tour of Downtown Chicago will be on this day after panel discussion.
+We had a panel discussion designed to help provide an opportunity for questions and answers, and also facilitate general discussion.
+Optional Wendella Architectural Boat Tour of Downtown Chicago was on this day after the panel discussion.

 CLINICAL PSYCHOLOGIST, HARRIS INSTITUTE